oxfordcontrol/Clarabel.jl/README.md

 * __Versatile__: Clarabel.jl solves linear programs (LPs), quadratic programs (QPs), second-order cone programs (SOCPs) and semidefinite programs (SDPs).
 It also solves problems with exponential and power cone constraints.
 * __Quadratic objectives__: Unlike interior point solvers based on the standard homogeneous self-dual embedding (HSDE), Clarabel.jl handles quadratic objectives without requiring any epigraphical reformulation of the objective.
 It can therefore be significantly faster than other HSDE-based solvers for problems with quadratic objective functions.
 * __Infeasibility detection__: Infeasible problems are detected using a homogeneous embedding technique.
-* __JuMP / Convex.jl support__: We provide an interface to [MathOptInterface](https://jump.dev/JuMP.jl/stable/moi/) (MOI), which allows you to describe your problem in [JuMP](https://github.com/JuliaOpt/JuMP.jl) and [Convex.jl](https://github.com/JuliaOpt/Convex.jl).
+* __JuMP / Convex.jl support__: We provide an interface to [MathOptInterface](https://jump.dev/JuMP.jl/stable/moi/) (MOI), which allows you to describe your problem in [JuMP](https://github.com/jump-dev/JuMP.jl) and [Convex.jl](https://github.com/jump-dev/Convex.jl).
-* __Arbitrary precision types__: You can solve problems with any floating point precision, e.g. Float32 or Julia's BigFloat type, using either the native interface, or via MathOptInterface / Convex.jl.
+* __Arbitrary precision types__: You can solve problems with any floating point precision, for example, Float32 or Julia's BigFloat type, using either the native interface, or via MathOptInterface / Convex.jl.
 * __Open Source__: Our code is available on [GitHub](https://github.com/oxfordcontrol/Clarabel.jl) and distributed under the Apache 2.0 License

 ## Installation
 - __Clarabel.jl__ can be added via the Julia package manager (type `]`): `pkg> add Clarabel`

 ## License 🔍
-This project is licensed under the Apache License  2.0 - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the Apache License  2.0 - see the [LICENSE.md](https://github.com/oxfordcontrol/Clarabel.jl/blob/main/LICENSE.md) file for details.